 To some, the AP English analysis essay is harder than the free response essay.
-To approach this type of writing, there are several steps you could take to prepare.
+To approach this type of writing, the team of our essay writing service have selected several steps you could take to prepare.

 - Read the prompt before reading the poem/prose and right before writing.
 Annotate the prompt.
 Look for keywords and themes.
-Make sure you understand the question completely.
+Make sure you understand the question entirely.

 - Annotate the passage/poem as you go.
-Pay close attention to the keywords and main themes given to you in the prompt.
+Pay close attention to the keywords and main topics given to you in the prompt.

 Remember: practice makes perfect.
-Here are a couple of AP English Literature essay prompts for you to practice.
+Here is a couple of AP English Literature essay prompts for you to practice.

 This question states that you need to analyze how the speaker uses symbolism through such devices as form, diction, and imagery.
 In your English class, you probably learned that symbolism is when a writer takes a symbol and attaches a secondary meaning to it.
-Symbols can be metaphors or metaphysical conceits.
-In this case, the Flea resembles something that isn’t exactly a Flea.
+Tokens can be metaphors or metaphysical conceits.
+In this case, the Flea resembles something that isn’t precisely a Flea.
 Your interpretation should be accurate and supported by evidence.
 You don’t want to list rhetorical devices.
-Instead, you want to analyze the essay and make sure your claim is supported.
+Instead, you want to analyze the essay and make sure your claim is substantiated.

 Most people say that the hardest part of an AP English exam is the free response section.
 This specific prompt asks you to explain why a character’s moral ambiguity contributes to the novel’s theme.
-After picking a novel and a character (a benefit of the free response essay is that you have the freedom to choose whatever novel and character you want), you have to demonstrate how their moral ambiguity contributes largely to the plot of the story.
+After picking a story and a character (a benefit of the free response essay is that you have the freedom to choose whatever novel and style you want), you have to demonstrate how their moral ambiguity contributes mainly to the plot of the story.
 The little note at the end of the prompt about avoiding plot summary is very important.
-Do not summarize events of the novel.
+Do not summarize the events of the novel.
 This will hinder your score and take points off your paper.